Most airlines allow only one cat per person, a few allow two in the same kennel, but they are exceptions to the rule. details

 Websites that cover airlines that allow ESA in cabin:

 LATAM airlines states that dogs are allowed to travel for free as ESA (emotional support animals), but not cats.
 And only on certain routes: “flights to or from Mexico, Colombia, and on domestic flights within Colombia.”
 Also the dog must be of certain size and must behave well.
 The size requirement is not stated.
-Although the size of regular non-ESA pets traveling in the cabin must be less than 15 lbs (7kg) INCLUDING THE CARRIER.
+Although the weight of regular non-ESA pets traveling in the cabin must be less than 15 lbs (7kg) INCLUDING THE CARRIER.

 In your country of residence, your vet can certify that your pet meets the requirements of the country you plan to ingress.
 The certification process may involve taking document from the vet to a government agency for an official stamp.